lari/firebase-ga4-app-measurement-protobuf/README.md

 The [`app-measurement.proto`](./app-measurement.proto) file contains the Protocol buffers definition.
 A compiled descriptor file, [`app-measurement.desc`](./app-measurement.desc), is also included in the project.

+In case you are interested in the process of creating this proto definition, you can read the blog post [Unraveling Firebase Analytics GA4 calls to app-measurement.com](https://larihaataja.com/firebase-ga4-app-measurement-com-calls/).

 ## Compiling the descriptor

 If you want to make changes to the definition and compile the descriptor yourself, you can do so easily.